guillaume-chevalier/How-to-Grow-Neat-Software-Architecture-out-of-Jupyter-Notebooks/README.md

-# How to code an application with notebooks
+# How to grow neat software architecture out of jupyter notebooks

 > **Growing software out of your notebooks - the right way.**